aliabbas299792/opengl_and_games/wasm_ball_game/README.md

 # Test Ball Game
-A small test ball game that I'll be playing around with.
+A small test ball game that I played around with.
 Uses the model branch from the [WASM Template](https://github.com/aliabbas299792/openglWASMTemplate/tree/model) template I made.

 To compile it for development, simply run `./compile.sh`, and for release just run `./compile.sh release` in the public directory.